Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 Wait a minute.

-That's what uh by who?
+That's what I, by who?

-The state will put these doctors under the state's existing medical malpractice coverage, which is very cheap for the state, and they have it in place for their university hospitals and clinics, and the payouts under that are minuscule.
+The state will put these doctors under the state's existing medical malpractice coverage, which is very cheap for the state, and they have it in place for their university hospitals and clinics.

-Um of course there would be.
+And of course, there would be.

-But Rush, this solution could solve Medicaid nationally.
+But, Rush, this solution could solve Medicaid nationally.

-Well, Medicaid would become a charity run by the State then.
+Well, Medicaid would become a charity run by the state, then.

 That's the way your system works.